-IN OUR FIFTIETH YEAR, PASTOR RICHARD WURMBRAND’S PASSIONATE PLEA CONTINUES TO INSPIRE OUR MINISTRY TO SERVE CHRISTIANS AROUND THE WORLD.
+2018 WAS OUR FIFTIETH YEAR AND PASTOR RICHARD WURMBRAND’S PASSIONATE PLEA CONTINUES TO INSPIRE OUR MINISTRY TO SERVE CHRISTIANS AROUND THE WORLD.

 DON’T ABANDON THEM!

-This year we celebrate 50 years of helping persecuted Christians around the world!
-We hope the short video below will inspire you as you continue to pray for and support our persecuted family.
+As part of our fiftieth anniversary we produced the following short video and we pray that it will continue to inspire you as you pray for and support our persecuted family.

 After his release from prison in communist Romania, and subsequent escape to the West, Pastor Wurmbrand urged fellow believers to ‘take a message to the free Christians of the World’.
 That message was clear and simple: